-In the fall of 1658 my 9 x great grandparents, Quakers Lawrence and Cassandra Southwick, were banished from the Massachusetts Bay Colony.
+In the fall of 1658 my 9 x great grandparents, Quakers Lawrence and Cassandra Southwick, were banished from the Massachusetts Bay Colony by the Puritan government.
 They sought refuge at the little Quaker settlement of Shelter Island, off of Long Island.
 They both died there of deprivation and exposure in May 1659.
 You can read the story of their persecution and punishment in this blog post: http://nutfieldgenealogy.blogspot.com/2012/03/surname-saturday-southwick-of-salem.html

 In my mind’s eye, I saw Shelter Island as a barren, deserted island.
 The sad story of the Southwicks loomed in my imagination, and I wished to explore it and see their final resting spot.
 Even though Long Island is close to New England, I had never been there.

 on Shelter Island, off Long Island, New York